Charon (software): Vendor

-After the take-over of Digital Equipment Corporation (DEC) by Compaq in 1998, which in turn was taken over by Hewlett-Packard in 2002, the former manager Robert Boers bought the DEC European Migration and Porting Center, from which the company Software Resources International was formed.
+After the take-over of Digital Equipment Corporation (DEC) by Compaq in January 26th, 1998 which in turn was taken over by Hewlett-Packard in 2002, the former manager Robert Boers bought the DEC European Migration and Porting Center, from which the company Software Resources International was formed.
 In the beginning, the company offered services for migration projects.
 After having performed migration, porting, and VMS system programming projects for some time, the company recognized the need for PDP-11 emulators.
 The development of the first PDP-11 emulator was followed by the development of additional emulators for PDP-11, VAX, Alpha, HP 3000 and SPARC systems.

 In 2008 the company was renamed to Stromasys SA, now a public company under Swiss law.

 In December 2013, George Koukis acquired the company.
 Currently, the company has over 100 employees.
 The company, which was founded in 1998, is now led by John Prot as CEO and CTO.
+On March 30, 2023, Partner One, one of the fastest growing enterprise software conglomerates, announced that it had acquired Stromasys SA.